hotwired-laravel/turbo-laravel/README.md

 }
 ```

-The `turbosStream` macro in the ResponseFactory will generate a Turbo Stream response for the changes made to your model (either you created, updated, or deleted it).
-We try to follow Rails' conventions for finding partials for your models.
-For the example above, by default, we'll look for a partial located at `comments/_comment.blade.php`.
+The `turbosStream` macro in the ResponseFactory will generate a Turbo Stream response for the changes made to your model (it was either created, updated, or deleted).
+We try to follow Rails' conventions to find partials for your models.
+In the example above, by default, we'll look for a partial located at `resources/views/comments/_comment.blade.php`.
 This follows the convention of *plural resource name* for the folders and *singular resource name* for the partial itself, prefixed with an underscore.

 Your partial will receive a variable named after your class basename in _camelCase_.
 So, in this case, it will receive a `$comment` variable that you can use.

 If you want to control the partial name by implementing the `hotwirePartialName` in your Comment model.
-You can have more control over the data passed to the partial by implementing the `hotwirePartialData` method, like so:
+You can also have more control over the data passed to the partial by implementing the `hotwirePartialData` method, like so:

 ```php
 class Comment extends Model